seth/rebar_lock_deps_plugin/README.md

 # lock_deps: Generate Locked Dependencies for Rebar Projects #

-## tl;dr (probably still tl) ##
+## tl;dr ##

-The `lock_deps` script generates an alternate rebar.config file that lists every dependency of a project and locks it at a given git revision using the `{tag, SHA}` syntax.

-Use this script to create reproducible builds for a top-level OTP release project that pulls in a number of different projects as rebar dependencies.
-To lock a build, run the script from the top level directory of your project like this:
+Use this script to create reproducible builds for a rebar project.
+Generate a `rebar.config.lock` file by running the script from the top level directory of your project like this:

     ./lock_deps deps

-This will generate a `rebar.config.lock` file containing locked dependencies for all dependencies found in the `deps` directory or specified in the project's own rebar.config file.
-If there are dependencies which you do not wish to lock, you can list them after the deps directory argument on the command line.
-For example,

-    ./lock_deps deps meck

-would lock all dependencies except for `meck` which would retain the spec specified in one of the rebar.config files that declared it.
-Note that if a dependency is declared more than once, the script picks a spec "at random" to use.

-You can now use the resulting rebar.config.lock file to produce a build where all dependencies will match your current state.
-If something fails during the get-deps rebar stage, take care to run `rebar get-deps skip_deps=true` to try to repair it.
-Otherwise, rebar will pull deps based on specs of your dependencies rather than the locked version at the top-level.
+The generated `rebar.config.lock` file lists every dependency of the project and locks it at the git revision found in the `deps` directory using the `{tag, SHA}` syntax.

+A clean build using the lock file (`rebar -C rebar.config.lock`) will pull all dependencies as found at the time of generation.
+Suggestions for integrating with Make are described below.

 ## How it works ##

+The script must be run from a rebar project directory in which `get-deps` has already been run.
+It generates a `rebar.config.lock` file where the dependencies are locked to the versions available locally (the current state of the project).

 The lock_deps script goes through each directory in your deps dir and calls `git rev-parse HEAD` to determine the currently checked out